bscotch/stitch/README.md

 At Bscotch, we use pipelines for our sound, art, build, and localization pipelines, so that our game programmers do not need to manually find, import, or name assets created by other team members, and so that we can modify scripts and other assets prior to creating builds.

-#### Create Sprites From Images
+#### Create Sprites From Images and Spine exports

+You can convert collections of images and Spine exports into GameMaker Sprites by first organizing them into per-sprite folders.

+For image-based sprites, each
-You can convert collections of images into GameMaker Sprites by first organizing them into per-sprite folders, such that each folder contains a collection of images that all have the exact same dimensions and that when sorted alphabetically are in the order you want them in-game.
-You can then point Stitch at the root folder containing all those sprite folders to automatically update/create in-game sprite assets for each folder.
+folder must contain a collection of images that all have the exact same dimensions and that when sorted alphabetically are in the order you want them in-game.

+For Spine-based sprites,
+each folder must contain the exactly one PNG file, an atlas file, and a JSON file.

+Point Stitch at the root folder containing all those sprite folders to automatically update/create in-game sprite assets for each folder.
 During import, you can specify several options to map the original art file names onto standardized sprite names.
+Stitch automatically detects Spine-based sprites and handles them at the same time.

 ```sh
 # CLI